Wetoria/Simplest-Study/README-EN.md

 A wiki for study, to ***Help You Cheating On Study***.

-This repo will only contains the summary.
+This repo will only contains the summary, You can see them in *Issues*.

 You can see all contents in [sstudy.wiki](https://sstudy.wiki).